bldavies/bldavies.com/content/blog/2019-04-02-relatedness-complexity.md

 > ## Data and methods
 >
 > Our analysis uses historical New Zealand census data aligned to current industry, occupation and urban area codes.
-> We select 50 “cities” (urban areas) and 200 “activities” (industry-occupation pairs) with persistently high employment in census years 1981, 1991, 2001 and 2013.
+> We select 50 "cities" (urban areas) and 200 "activities" (industry-occupation pairs) with persistently high employment in census years 1981, 1991, 2001 and 2013.
 > Our selected activities span 61 industries and nine occupations.
 >
-> We recognise activities as being “related” if they require similar inputs.
+> We recognise activities as being "related" if they require similar inputs.
 > We infer such similarities from employee co-location patterns.
-> These patterns reveal firms’ shared preferences for using spatially heterogeneous resources, which encourage firms engaged in related activities to co-locate in order to benefit from agglomeration economies.
+> These patterns reveal firms' shared preferences for using spatially heterogeneous resources, which encourage firms engaged in related activities to co-locate in order to benefit from agglomeration economies.
 >
-> We measure activities’ relatedness using weighted correlations of local employment shares.
+> We measure activities' relatedness using weighted correlations of local employment shares.
 > Our approach extends discrete measures used in previous studies by recognising variation in the extent of local specialisation and by adjusting for differences in employment data quality between geographic areas.
 >
-> We recognise activities as being “complex” if they rely on specialised combinations of complementary inputs.
+> We recognise activities as being "complex" if they rely on specialised combinations of complementary inputs.
 > For example, consulting is more complex than lecturing because consultants need local clients while lecturers do not rely as much on other activities being present locally.
 >
 > We define activity complexity using the second eigenvector of the row-standardised activity relatedness matrix.
-> Our approach generalises [Calderelli et al.’s (2012)][calderelli-etal-2012] eigenvector approximation of [Hidalgo and Hausmann’s (2009)][hidalgo-hausmann-2009] Method of Reflections.
+> Our approach generalises [Calderelli et al.'s (2012)][calderelli-etal-2012] eigenvector approximation of [Hidalgo and Hausmann's (2009)][hidalgo-hausmann-2009] Method of Reflections.
 > We use a similar approach, applied to the transpose of the city-activity employment matrix, to estimate city complexity.
 >
 > ## Mapping relatedness
 >
-> We define an “activity space” that captures the network structure of activities based on our relatedness estimates.
+> We define an "activity space" that captures the network structure of activities based on our relatedness estimates.
 > We describe activity space by a weighted network in which nodes correspond to activities and in which edges have weight equal to the relatedness between pairs of activities.
 > The subnetwork induced by the 500 edges of largest weight is shown below, with nodes coloured by occupation.
 >